moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.
 Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.
 A block is also treated as a scope since ES6. ***Static scoping is supported via closures in JavaScript.
 Therefore, every function is a closure***

-(done)DM: todoMM: great.
+(done)DM: great.
 Add vocab "static scoping" to this file.

 ## lexical scoping AKA static scoping